sipeed/MaixPy/docs/doc/en/peripheral/spi.md

 ---
-title: Using SPI in MaixCAM MaixPy
+title: MaixCAM MaixPy SPI Serial Peripheral Interface Usage Guide
 update:
   - date: 2024-06-11
     author: iawak9lkm
     version: 1.0.0
-    content: Initial document
+    content: Initial version of the document
+  - date: 2025-08-08
+    author: Neucrack
+    version: 1.1.0
+    content: Refactored document, easier for beginners to understand
 ---

+## Prerequisites

+Please first learn how to use the [pinmap](./pinmap.md) module to set pin functions.

+To enable a pin for `SPI` functionality, first use `pinmap` to set the corresponding pin function to `SPI`.

-## SPI Introduction
+## Introduction to SPI

-SPI (Serial Peripheral Interface) is a synchronous peripheral interface that enables the SoC to communicate serially with various peripheral devices to exchange information.
-Common peripherals are Flash RAM, network controllers, LCD display drivers, and A/D converters.

-SPI uses Master-Slave mode, which supports one or more Slave devices.

-On a hardware circuit, SPI usually consists of 4 wires which are:
+Earlier we introduced `I2C`, which enables one-to-many bus communication with only two wires.
+However, it has limitations, such as relatively low speed (typically `200k/400k`). `SPI` (Serial Peripheral Interface) is also a one-to-many bus communication method, but it is faster and requires `4` wires for communication:

-* `MISO`(Master Output Slave Input): This pin sends data in slave mode or receives data in master mode.
+* `MISO`: Master In Slave Out — this pin sends data in slave mode and receives data in master mode.
-* `MOSI`(Master Input Slave Output): This pin sends data in master mode or receives data in slave mode.
+* `MOSI`: Master Out Slave In — this pin sends data in master mode and receives data in slave mode.
-* `SCK`: Serial bus clock, output by the master device and input by the slave device.
+* `SCK`: Serial clock, output by the master and input to the slave.
-* `NSS/CS`:  Slave Device Selection.
-It acts as a chip select pin, allowing the master device to communicate with specific slave devices individually, avoiding conflicts on the bus.
+* `NSS`/`CS`: Slave Select — chip select pin that allows the master to communicate individually with a specific slave device, avoiding conflicts on the data lines.

+Common uses include:
+* Reading and writing Flash memory.
+* Communication between two devices.
+* Protocol conversion, such as SPI to Ethernet.
+* LCD display drivers.
+* Outputting specific square waves, e.g., WS2812 LEDs.
+Apart from using GPIO control, SPI’s square-wave output capability can also be used to output specific waveforms.

-In terms of communication protocols, SPI behavior is generally like this:
+In terms of protocol behavior, SPI generally works as follows:

-* SPI supports one master device and multiple slave devices.
-When the master device needs to communicate with a specific slave device, it selects the CS pin connected to that slave device to enable this transfer.This means that a slave device has only one CS pin for the master device to select itself, and the number of chip-select pins for the master device depends on how many slave devices are connected to its SPI bus.
+* SPI supports one master and multiple slaves.
+The master selects the slave to communicate with via the chip select pin.
+In most cases, a slave device needs only one chip select pin, while the master’s number of chip select pins equals the number of devices.
+When the chip select signal for a specific slave is enabled, that slave responds to all requests from the master; other slaves ignore all bus data.

-* SPI has four modes, depending on the configuration of polarity (CPOL) and phase (CPHA).
+* SPI has four modes, determined by polarity (CPOL) and phase (CPHA) settings.

-  Polarity affects the level of the clock signal when the SPI bus is idle.
+  Polarity affects the clock signal level when the SPI bus is idle.

-  1. CPOL = 1, it indicates a high level at idle.
+  1. CPOL = 1: Idle level is high.
-  2. CPOL = 0, it indicates a low level at idle.
+  2. CPOL = 0: Idle level is low.

-  The phase determines the edge at which the SPI bus acquires data.
-There are two types of edges, rising edge and falling edge.
+  Phase determines which clock edge is used to sample data.

-  1. CPHA = 0, it indicates that sampling starts from the first edge.
+  1. CPHA = 0: Sampling starts at the first clock edge.
-  2. CPHA = 1, it indicates that sampling starts from the second edge.
+  2. CPHA = 1: Sampling starts at the second clock edge.

-  Polarity and phase are combined to form the four modes of SPI:
+  Combining polarity and phase yields the four SPI modes:

 | Mode | CPOL | CPHA |
 | ---- | ---- | ---- |